nus-cs2103-AY2021S1/ip/docs/README.md

 ## Features

 ### Types of tasks:
-* `Todo` - Todo tasks are tasks that are to be completed at some point in time but do not have a specific date or time associated to them.
+* `Todo` - Todo [T] tasks are tasks that are to be completed at some point in time but do not have a specific date or time associated to them.
-* `Deadline` - Deadline tasks are tasks that have to be completed by some specific date and optionally time.
+* `Deadline` - Deadline [D] tasks are tasks that have to be completed by some specific date and optionally time.
-* `Event` - Event tasks are tasks that occur at a specific date and optionally time.
+* `Event` - Event [E] tasks are tasks that occur at a specific date and optionally time.

 ### Date and times:
 * Deadlines and events require a date to be associated to them.
 Additionally, they can have a time associated to them.